VachaLab/qq-manual/src/qq_sync.md

 #### Options

-`-f`, `--files` `TEXT` — A colon-, comma-, or space-separated list of files to fetch.
-If not specified, all files are fetched.
+`-f`, `--files` `TEXT` — A colon-, comma-, or space-separated list of files and directories to fetch.
+If not specified, the entire content of the working directory is fetched.

 ### Examples